obonaventure/cnp3/book/network/network.rst

    A simple NAT with one public IPv4 address

 A second type of deployment is in enterprise networks as shown in the figure below.
 In this case, the NAT functionality is installed on a border router of the enterprise.
-A private IPv4 address is assigned to each enterprise host while the border router has a pool of public IPv4 addresses.
+A private IPv4 address is assigned to each enterprise host while the border router manages a pool containing several public IPv4 addresses.

 .. figure:: fig/network-fig-159-c.png
    :align: center